cricketsamya/cli-parser/README.md

 # How to build

-The uility is built using Gradle Wrapper using following command.
+The utility is built using Gradle Wrapper using following command.

 ```shell
 ./gradlew clean customFatJar